 Tools Needed to Make Waffle French Toast

-After about a minute, you’ll flip it over and admire the gorgeous color and waffle texture to the french toast.
+After about a minute, you’ll flip it over with a spatula and admire the gorgeous color and waffle texture to the french toast.
 Gorgeous, isn’t it?

 Once browned, crisp, and cooked through on both sides, transfer them to a plate, and stare lovingly at it for a few seconds while it cools.
 Because this, friends, is magical.